Four-legged officer to get body armor

-EDWARDSVILLE, KS (KCTV) – One local police department’s K9 will soon be outfitted in body armor.
+EDWARDSVILLE, Kansas (KCTV KSMO) -- One local police department’s K9 will soon be outfitted in body armor.

 K9 Bear, a four-legged officer with the Edwardsville Police Department, was recently selected by the charitable organization, Vested Interest in K9s, to receive the donated bullet and stab protective vest.